 Memphis, Tennessee

-If you are on contract near Tennessee, making a trip to The National Civil Rights Museum is worth the trip!
-This interactive and highly engaging museum is built around the Lorraine Motel where Martin Luther King Jr. (MLK) was assassinated.
-The purpose of the museum is to tell the story of The Civil Rights Movement in an engaging way.
-Board the bus where Rosa Parks refused to give up her seat, sit at a restaurant where sit-ins were demonstrated, and walk through the motel where MLK stayed.
-Plan your visit and see what else the museum has to offer!
+If you happen to be near Tennessee on contract, make sure to take the opportunity to visit The National Civil Rights Museum—it’s definitely worth the trip!
+Located at the historic Lorraine Motel, where Martin Luther King Jr. (MLK) was tragically assassinated, the museum offers an immersive and interactive experience that brings the Civil Rights Movement to life.
+Step aboard the bus where Rosa Parks made her courageous stand, sit at a recreated restaurant booth where sit-ins took place, and explore the very motel where MLK once stayed.
+Don’t miss out—plan your visit and discover everything else this powerful museum has to offer!

 Boston, Massachusetts